-The human body works synergistically, no one organ works alone or without being influenced or having an effect on another area in the body.
+The human body works synergistically, no one organ works alone or without being influenced or having an effect on another area of the body.
 When one area of the body is not working properly others will also be affected.
 Similarly, when a nutrient is required for the healthy maintenance of the human body several organs need to be properly functioning so as to allow for proper absorption and accumulation.

-In order for Vitamin D to become active, when it is derived from the skin or food, both the liver and kidneys need to be properly functioning.
-When one is low in Vitamin D it may be a sign of either Kidney or Liver disease.
+In order for vitamin d to become active when it is derived from the skin or food, both the liver and kidneys need to be properly functioning.
+When one is low in vitamin d it may be a sign of either Kidney or Liver disease.

 Activation of Vitamin D

-Role of the liver is to maintain homeostasis of macronutrients including carbohydrates and protein and fat.
+The role of the liver is to maintain homeostasis of macronutrients including carbohydrates and protein and fat.

 - bile production